 You skip food for days, lie crying on the floor, clutching a photo you two had taken on Lekki Beach, on the wet shore, the blue water rising and splashing white behind you, wondering whether telling him about yourself might have saved him.
 Then one night, you sit on your table and write “I Know,” which will spin on radio too much and spin you into depression.

-Two months after Chuka is gone, you decide to move back to Aba, to the duplex in Umungasi where your mother now lives.
+You move back to Aba, to the duplex in Umungasi where your Mma now lives.
 Permanently.

 You two stay in Aba, only visiting Lagos to do shows, mostly doing gigs in Awka or in Enugu.
 You’re back to private performances for political godfathers and billionaires, some of whom want mentions in your songs.
-A week after the Anti-Gay Law is passed, you perform in Abuja, the crowd shouting and screaming, and you call up a girl, you stand with raised hands as she twerks on your zipper, twerk, twerk, twerk, until the hall almost comes down with deafening loudness.
+A week after they pass the anti-gay law, you perform in Abuja, the crowd shouting and screaming, and a girl rushes up the stage and security rushes at her and you tell them to leave her alone, and you stand with raised hands as she twerks on your zipper, twerk, twerk, twerk, until the hall almost comes down with deafening loudness.

 In addition to a new manager, you also have a new emptiness.
 A yawning pit, holes snaking through you, pent-up coarseness that craves an outlet.
 Daily, the hole sucks you in more.
 You wank more than you usually do.
 Then one evening in your Port-Harcourt hotel, just before a show, you meet him.

 At first, he seems not to have heard, then you see that he is frozen, is shocked.
-It takes you moments to soak in how bruisingly exposed he must feel, like a plane in flight whose door has been ripped off.
+It takes you moments to soak in how bruisingly exposed he must feel, how you yourself felt all those years ago, like a plane in flight whose door has been ripped off.
 He is still seated, an ache in his manner.
 “I like you,” you say.
 “I really like you.”

-“I don’t know what you’re talking about, sir,” he mumbles, beginning to stand.
+“I don’t—I don’t do that kind of thing, sir,” he mumbles, beginning to stand.
 “I don’t know what you want.”

-“WHAT DO YOU LIKE IN me?” he asks after the second time, on your bed drenched with sweat, as your index finger traces circles on his torso.
+“WHAT DO YOU LIKE in me?”
+Preye asks after the second time, on your bed drenched with sweat, as your index finger traces circles on his torso.
 “What is it you see in me?”

 I don’t see anything in you, you want to say.
 He is a diva, a spoilt man, but you had not known you could be pulled so powerfully to a self-absorbed man who knows himself well and doubts himself even more.
-You’re attracted to his face, the too-stretched parting of his eyes, his thick nose, a face that ought to pass as unattractive.
-You’re attracted to his sense of freedom, his very sense of entitlement, his lack of self-awareness.
-How could he not know that, from the soft flesh of the crown of his head to the thick soles of his bony feet, he is a miracle cast in bronze?
+You’re attracted to his face, the too-stretched parting of his eyes, his thick nose, a face that ought to pass as conventionally unattractive but somehow isn’t.
+You’re attracted to his sense of freedom, his very sense of entitlement.
+He may be a carriage of contradictions, but how can he not see that, from the soft flesh of the crown of his head to the thick soles of his bony feet, he is a miracle cast in bronze?
 That you are a believer in untidy, illogical miracles?
 “Your character,” you say.
 “Trustworthiness.
 That’s what attracts me to people.
-You’re loyal, you’re a good person.”
+You’re loyal.”

 He bursts into fierce laughter.
-“You think my wife will agree to all that if she finds out?”
+“You think my wife will agree if she finds out?”
 He laughs so hard that bits of his saliva fling onto your nose and lips and ears.
 “You’re just manipulating me,” he says.

 “You’re the one with the money na, na you be the Oga.”